Skyvell/xledger/README.md

 Question/thought: Maybe full load files should be named differently.
 Maybe syncronization or full_load should be prefixed.

 ## Deployment
+- Deploy App Configuration with bicep files.
+- Parameter files for dev and prod.
+- Set environment variables in the bicep file in the Function App:
+    - Reference the parameter files to set variables.
+    - Get the keyvault values from the keyvault in the bicep file.
+    - After creating the App Configuration, get the connection string directly in the bicep file.
+    - Set the environment variable connection string.

 ### Development